-Scottish born author Robin Scott-Elliot's latest historical fiction novel, Hide and Seek, takes us to wartime Paris.
-It follows his two earlier books, The Tzar's Curious Runaways and The Acrobats of Agra.
+Scottish born author Robin Scott-Elliot's latest historical fiction novel, Sweet Skies, takes us to post-war Berlin, a city under siege.
+Sweet Skies follows his earlier books, Hide and Seek, The Tzar's Curious Runaways and The Acrobats of Agra.

 You can follow Robin @RobinScottEllio

 Three teenagers, Otto, Karl and Ilse, have found each other in the ravaged and divided city of Berlin; the city is under siege by the Russians, and American pilots are bringing in much-needed supplies.
 Otto has a dream; to fly to America and to train as a pilot, and he sees a way to help make his dream come true, but at what cost?